michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 This example will perform poorly when the `married` variable is very long since the new vector `binary.married` is recreated each time to add a new element onto the end.
-Therefore if you only take one point away from this blog post avoid using `c` to repeatedly increment a vector and instead do this:
+If you only take one point away from this post; avoid using `c` to repeatedly increment a vector and instead do this:

 <%= highlight %>
 binary.married <- rep(0,length(married))